-"The 48 [reviewed] studies of living donors varied greatly in rigor, methods of blood pressure assessment, and conclusions about whether donation increases blood pressure and the subsequent risk for hypertension," the researchers wrote in the Aug.
+"The 48 [reviewed] studies of living donors varied greatly in rigor, methods of blood pressure assessment, and conclusions about whether donation increases blood pressure and the subsequent risk for ," the researchers wrote in the Aug.
 1 issue of the Annals of Internal Medicine.

 Little Follow Up

 Currently, 67,000 Americans with ailing or failed kidneys await transplants.

 Only 16,477 kidney transplants were performed in 2005, with 6,896 involving living donors, according to figures from the United Network for Organ Sharing.

 More than 80,000 people have donated kidneys worldwide.
 Medical ethicist James F. Childress, PhD, says the lack of medical follow-up of these donors has made assessment of long-term risks impossible.

 Childress chaired a committee on organ donation sponsored by the National Academy of Science's Institute of Medicine.
 The committee focused mainly on ways to increase the available pool of organs from deceased donors.

 But in its report, published last May, it also called for "a careful review and assessment" of the practice of living donor transplants.